ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-support.rst

 Frame setup
 ===========

+The code supports several frame arrangements of quadcopter, hexacopter, octacopter and octaquad multicopter frames.

+Thr motor order and output channel is the same as for copter (see :ref:`Copter motor layout <copter:connect-escs-and-motors`) except that the output channel numbers start at 5 instead of 1.

-The code defaults to a Quad-X frame for the quad part of the aircraft, with the motors on outputs 5 to 8.
+For example, with the default Quad-X frame the motors are on outputs 5 to 8.
 The arrangement is:

 -  **Channel 5:** Front right motor
 -  **Channel 6:** Rear left motor